Calsign/APDE/README.md

 To install a library from the editor menu, navigate to Tools > Import Library > Manage Libraries > Install Compressed Library (in the overflow menu).
 Select the downloaded library's ZIP file (if you don't have a file manager, the aFileChooser library should provide one).
 A dialog will appear displaying the progress of the installation.
 Dexing the library will take a while, so be patient.
 Every second that you spend waiting for the library to dex is one less second that you have to wait every time that you build a sketch.
 When the dialog closes, the library should appear in the list; it has been installed.

 The Color Selector and Auto Format tools are available from the Tools menu (as well as Import Library).
-The text selection tools (Comment / Uncomment, Inrease Indent, and Decrease Indent) are available from the overflow menu after selecting text (but not in 2.3.3).
+The text selection tools (Comment/Uncomment, Inrease Indent, and Decrease Indent) are available from the overflow menu after selecting text (but not in 2.3.3).
 However, it appears that an Android bug causes the menu to disappear immediately on some (most?) devices - of the devices tested, only the Samsung ones displayed the menu properly.
 So this might not be useful for all that many people.

 Running the Sketch
 ------------------